bkluczynski-zz/Poster/README.md

 # Website blog - Work in progress

+The challenge of this project was to use Redux to manage the application state.
+This includes all user actions and responses from the API server.
+There is no state handled by the components.
+All of the state for the application is controlled by reducers.

-# The blog in the current state allows a user to:
+The blog in the current state allows a user to:

 - browse through existing posts
 - add a new post and a new comment